ynput/OpenPype/website/docs/artist_hosts_resolve.md

 <div class="row markdown">

-### Color clips before opening Create
+### Color clips before opening Create menu

-Timeline video clips should be colored to `Chocolate` color for OpenPype to se it as selected for instance creation.
+Timeline video clips should be colored to `Chocolate` color for OpenPype to se it as selected for subset creation.

 <div class="col col--6 markdown">